Goals and contents

 Semester four features the second industry experience.
 Students can apply their skills at a higher level of responsibility in any of the areas related to Rooms Division.

-The following two semesters (SoB and SHL) focus on Business Administration and Hospitality Management, with the emphasis on how to generate and maintain financial stability through strong leadership.
-In the final two semesters (SoB), management and entrepreneurship as well as finance and economics are studied in depth and are supplemented by academic research methods, mathematics and statistics, communication and intercultural competence.
+The following two semesters (LSB and SHL) focus on Business Administration and Hospitality Management, with the emphasis on how to generate and maintain financial stability through strong leadership.
+In the final two semesters (LSB), management and entrepreneurship as well as finance and economics are studied in depth and are supplemented by academic research methods, mathematics and statistics, communication and intercultural competence.
 Students acquire the full range of skills necessary for conducting business at an international level.
 In addition, they will demonstrate their understanding of the topics covered throughout the programme by writing an individual bachelor thesis.

-Studies at the SOB
+Studies at the Lucerne School of Business

 Universities of Applied Sciences – interface between science and profession